Dynamic Mode Decomposition of Control-Affine Nonlinear Systems using Discrete Control Liouville Operators: Introduction

-In this paper, we take an operator-theoretic approach to DMD with some modifications to account for the effect of control and the discrete nature of the problem.
+In this paper, we take an operator-theoretic approach to DMD with a novel operator definition that accounts for the effect of control and the discrete-time nature of the problem.
 The algorithm is referred to as discrete control Liouville DMD or DCLDMD for brevity.
 To accomplish DCLDMD, the discrete, nonlinear dynamical system is represented as a composition of two operators acting on a Hilbert space of functions.
-The first operator acts as a composition operator, which maps from a reproducing kernel Hilbert space (RKHS) to a vector-valued reproducing kernel Hilbert space (vvRKHS).
-In order to account for the affect of control, we make use of a multiplication operator which maps functions in the vvRKHS back into the RKHS.
+The first operator mimics the effects of a composition operator, which maps from a reproducing kernel Hilbert space (RKHS) to a vector-valued RKHS (vvRKHS).
+In order to account for the effect of control, we make use of a multiplication operator which maps functions in the vvRKHS back into the RKHS.
 In doing so, we obtain an approximate representation of the dynamical system as a composition of the aforementioned operators.

-In section \ref{sec:DCLDMD}, we develop the data-driven routine for DMD using the DCLDMD operator.
-The novelty of our method is that we can predict the response of the system to a known feedback law using trajectories recorded under arbitrary open-loop control signals.
-The usefulness of state-feedback prediction can be realized in many aspects of motion planning, such as collision avoidance and path planning.

 The paper is organized into the following sections.
 Section \ref{sec:Background} establishes the mathematical background for dynamic mode decomposition with discrete control Liouville operators.
 Section \ref{sec:ProbS} contains the problem description.
 Section \ref{sec:DCLDMD} provides the derivation for discrete control Liouville dynamic mode decomposition, as well as outlining the DCLDMD algorithm.
 Section \ref{sec:NumExp} contains the numerical experiments involving the Duffing oscillator.
 Lastly, section \ref{sec:concl} concludes the paper.